By Jill Lee

-Obesity Research Could Lead to Leaner Pork By Jill Lee August 14, 1997Leaner pork for consumers could be a benefit of research on human obesity,
+August 14, 1997Leaner pork for consumers could be a benefit of research on human obesity,

-according to scientists with the USDAs
+according to scientists with the USDA’s

-Agricultural Research Service.
 Scientists have been intrigued by two hormones, neuropeptide-Y and leptin.

 These hormones work both in pigs and people like a traffic light.

-Neuropeptide-Y, found in the brain, is the green light that
+Neuropeptide-Y, found in the brain, is the “green light” that

 stimulates appetite.
 Leptin, the red light, is in fat; it signals the brain

-that the body is nourished.
 ARS researchers in Athens, Ga., have found that giving pigs leptin

 injections increased the amount of growth hormone in their bodies and made them

-eat less.
 Theoretically, this means the potential exists for meatier, leaner pork

 because growth hormone produces muscle.
 After the extra growth hormone has

-built muscle, the pigs body would break down the hormone naturally so the
+built muscle, the pig’s body would break down the hormone naturally so the

-meat would contain no residue.
 The scientists caution that much more needs to be learned about leptin.
 A

 group of researchers in ARS and the University of